-By Halil M. Karaveli (vol. 2, no. 4 of the Turkey Analyst)
+By Richard Weitz (vol. 4, no. 8 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.